Boat on water below buildings

 Any money earned was converted to gold and worn as chains around the neck.

-And part of the folklore is the handkerchief.
-A handkerchief was sewn with love messages and dropped down from windows to passing admirers as no dating was allowed in those days.
+Part of the folklore is the handkerchief.
+In those days, a handkerchief was sewn with love messages and dropped from windows to passing admirers, as dating was prohibited.

 5. Livraria Lello Bookstore and Harry Potter connection

-The rain now abated the next stop was to purchase tickets to the Livraria Lello bookstore, made famous for its inclusion in JK Rowlings Harry Potter.
-It was here JK Rowling often visited while teaching English in Porto.
+The rain had abated, and the next stop was to purchase tickets to the Livraria Lello bookstore, which was famous for its inclusion in JK Rowling’s Harry Potter.
+JK Rowling often visited this bookstore while teaching English in Porto.

 Inside the Livraria Lello bookstore, Porto, Portugal